Table of contents

 1. Not all strategies are effective

-Nowadays, companies manage hundreds of third-party vendors, so it’s hard to develop a strategy that meets the organization’s every exact need.
-Technology changes every day, and so do the needs of enterprises.
-That’s why it’s incredibly challenging to manage vendors and establish a strategy that is up-to-date and comprehensively covers business needs.
+Companies manage hundreds of third-party vendors nowadays, so it’s challenging to develop a strategy that meets every need.
+Technology changes every day, and so do enterprise needs.
+That’s why managing vendors and establishing an up-to-date strategy that comprehensively covers business needs is incredibly challenging.

 2. Constant bid document revisions

-Setting ideal selection criteria is essential, but in practice, not all criteria may be met by potential vendors.
+Setting ideal selection criteria is essential, but potential vendors may not meet all criteria in practice.
 As a result, the bid document may require constant revisions, which can be time-consuming and lead to delays.

 3. Vendor research and selection is lengthy